 Garbage disposals often get a bad rap.
 Some people think we shouldn’t use them at all.

 There’s no doubt that the in-sink grinders can be convenient, time-saving helpers, and many of us would find it tough to get along without them.
 But they can be sensitive.
-Many kinds of scraps can go into them just fine, but you need to be careful.
+Many kinds of scraps can go into them just fine, but you need to be careful about others.